bchan01/data-masking-utils/README.md

 * pip3 install fake-factory

 ####Execution:####
-Running the following script will take data from /data/demographics.csv and mask all the fields with fake values. first name is generated based on the gender of the original record, birth date will be shift by 10 days.
+1. Running the following script will take data from /data/demographics.csv and mask all the fields with fake values. first name is generated based on the gender of the original record, birth date will be shift by 10 days.
 > python3 DemographisMasking.py
+2. Running the following script will generate random demographics data
+> python3 DemographicsGenerator.py